Ganapathivarma07/LRS-Migration-AzureSQLMI/README.md

 # Solution overview and deployed resources.

 In this tutorial, you will deploy resources required for the migration.
-Then, you migrate the AdventureWorks database from a source self-hosted SQL Server instance to a target SQL Server on Azure Virtual Machine with minimal downtime by using log replay service.
+Then, you migrate the AdventureWorks database from a source self-hosted SQL Server instance to a target Azure SQL Server Managed Instance with minimal downtime by using log replay service.

 ## Target audience